 Opting for a fully electric car means you bypass the additional maintenance and fuel costs that accompany gas-powered engines.
 Depending on how much you drive, that alone could save you hundreds or even thousands of dollars every year.

-Even better, the myChevrolet Mobile App’s Energy Assist gives you key information on your vehicle’s current charge, driving conditions and real-time weather to help you find the most efficient route.
+Even better, the myChevrolet Mobile App offers Energy Assist to give you key information on your vehicle’s current charge, driving conditions and real-time weather to help you find the most efficient route.
 The app also helps you find the closest charging station, so you know where you can stop along the way.

 Distance Getting from point A to point B is the ultimate goal of transportation; however, the journey is often just as important as the destination.

 The 2020 Chevrolet Bolt EV makes it that much easier with up to 259 miles to the charge.
-With the average American commute being 16 miles each way, that’s a five-day workweek plus about 100 miles to play around with.
+With the average American commute being 16 miles each way, that’s a five-day workweek plus about 100 miles to play around with — on a single charge!

 Going on a longer trip?
-Before you hit the road, map out charging stations to ensure you’ll have enough juice to get to your final destination.
+Be mindful of social distancing when planning your route.
+You can also map out charging stations to ensure you'll have enough juice to get to your final destination.

 Durability Investing in a vehicle is a big financial commitment, and you want to ensure it lasts.
 Electric vehicles have fewer components that could require maintenance, meaning you’ll avoid small upkeep expenses like oil changes.